CHAMPION316/Gourmet-Chow-Restaurant/README.md

 ## Content

 - I would like to thank my lovely wife for being there during this crazy year of up and downs especially when it comes to traveling for work which a lot of the time hinders my time with the course.
 I want to thank the team over at CodeInstitute especially Simen Daehlin for being a fantastic mentor and pushing me to meet deadlines.
 Everyone at Slack and the wonderful pages upon pages of information you find over at stackoverflow.com Big thanks to an old friend of mine nick named (Wheels) who is a programmer and helped me out with this project as much as he could.

+# My Thoughts

+- This will be my second time submitting this project due to the issues I had on the first.
+The experience this time around from working on PP5 helped me a lot going back to this one and understanding a lot with what I was working on.
+A blessing perhaps, we shall see.